Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 Interactive ads

 Interactive ads help capture user attention for a fraction of a second it takes to register a viewable impression, resulting in a higher CTR.
-More complex formats like customized In-Page Push (or Social Bar) can draw higher CPMs for these reasons.
+More complex formats, like the customizable In-Page Push or Social Bar, can draw higher CPMs for these reasons.

 Let’s talk about the growing popularity of Interstitial ads.
 These are full-screen ads that are easy to close on mobile and desktop.
 Publishers especially love them because they’re not annoying like pop-ups and bring high CTR, which means the CPM can increase, too.

 An ad is viewable when at least 50% of the ad’s pixels are in the viewport for a second or more.
 Users must be engaged with the page rather than just scrolling through it for this to happen.
 Publishers with low ad viewability scores have a hard time attracting high CPMs.
-Ad networks recognize this and offer campaigns where advertisers only pay for verified, viewable impressions.
+The biggest ad networks pay publishers offering campaigns where advertisers pay for verified, viewable impressions.

 Offering 100% viewability leads to a significant rise in CPM rates, but it can take publishers a long time to register such impressions.
 Users scroll slowly on pages with a lot of content, so placing ads at the bottom of the first viewport ensures that they will be visible for the entire time a user spends reading a screen’s worth of content.